 Luckily, I had a number of options to consider afterward, both big and small, so I just rolled with the punches and stuck with Riverside.
 I was there and determined to see it through.
 Well, 5.5 hours after we teed off, we were finally coming up the 18th fairway.
 We were exhausted, disappointed and sapped of all energy after such a long round.
 We saw numerous groups quit during the round, yet the pace never improved.
 In fact, the back took an hour longer than the front!

-Yet in the end, I survived the marathon round at Riverside and was able to get my third course in just fine afterward, so everything worked out fine.
+Yet in the end, I survived the marathon round at Riverside and was able to get my third course in just fine afterward, so everything worked out okay.

 Anyway, as far as the course itself, I was actually pleasantly surprised by Riverside.
 For the most part, it’s another traditional kind of Central Valley course with flat terrain, tree-lined fairways and back-and-forth routing.
 It was designed by Billy Bell, so the greens are somewhat interesting with some funky shapes and tricky undulations.